Neighbours from Hell: Ports and re-releases

-Neighbours back From Hell
+Neighbours Back from Hell

 A remaster, named Neighbours back From Hell, was released on October 8, 2020 for consoles and PC by Vienna-based developer FarbWorks and HandyGames (a publishing division owned by THQ Nordic), and contains both the first game and the sequel, remastered and reworked in HD and at high framerates.
 It received mixed-to-positive reviews from critics and fans.

-It includes overhauled control schemes and interface, tutorial episodes were changed to a tutorial tooltip system, and native controller support were added to the Windows version.
-Some object storage locations have received a minigame with matching 3 symbols in a slot machine-like window in certain episodes.

-Episodes from On Vacation can not be started without prior "seasons" of the original Neighbors from Hell being completed.

-Steam and GOG.com releases also include the original versions of the games as a free bonus.

 Sequel

 In 2004 a sequel was released, called Neighbours from Hell 2: On Vacation.
 In this game, instead of being in a house, the player travels to various locations around the world.
 This time the player must have their caution turned to the mom of the Neighbour as well, if they do not want to be caught.